Fruit salad doesn’t need to be complicated. Here’s an easy combination of strawberries, mangoes, and pineapple.

 Need help knowing how to handle berries or pineapple?
 I got you covered.
 Here’s how to store berries so they don’t turn into fuzz while your back is turned.
 Check out my tutorial for how to cut a pineapple here.
 Need the 411 on how to cut a mango?
 Simply Recipes has that for you.

-- 1 large pineapple, peeled, cored, and cut into chunks
+- 1 whole pineapple peeled, cored, and cut into chunks

-- 2 large red mangoes, cut into small chunks
+- 2 large mangos cut into small chunks

 - Layer the fruits in the order listed in a large glass bowl or dish.